leostera/blog.leostera.com/first_dive_into_angular_phonegap.md

 ## The AngularJS Part
 Cool, now we have a running application on a phone.
 We can tweak it a bit and rerun to see the changes.
 It's plain old HTML5/CSS3/JavaScript.

+## The ExpressJS Part
+The server is usually not even mentioned in this kind of applications, and that's alright to some extent.
+People are expected to know.
+I'm about to see if this kind of applications require some extra server-side configuration and I'll talk about it here.

+## Conclusion